lautmat/trainingdemo-secaws/README.md

 # trainingdemo-secaws
-Repository containing all the artifacts needed for the demos.
-IMPLEMENT SECURITY IN MICROSERVICE ARCHITECTURE ON AWS.
+Repository containing all the artifacts needed for the labs of the code artifacts used for the ECC CodeRed course 'IMPLEMENT SECURITY IN MICROSERVICE ARCHITECTURE ON AWS'.